shivajiva101/sauth/README.md

 to minetest.conf before starting the server.

-Run time caching is limited to 500 records.
-You can change this by adding this setting to your minetest.conf
+Enhanced caching can be turned on at the expense of memory consumption.
+When enabled, during server start the mod loads up to 500 players with a login in the past 24 hours prior to the last player to login before the server was stopped.
+You can enable and manage it by adding these settings to minetest.conf before starting the server.

+	sauth.caching = true -- default is false
-	sauth.cache_max = 1000 -- maximum number of memory cached entries on startup
+	sauth.cache_max = 500 -- maximum number of memory cached entries on startup
+	sauth.cache_ttl = 86400 -- seconds deducted from last login

 If you use player database you can easily keep the auth database clean of orphan entries using the shell script posted here https://forum.minetest.net/viewtopic.php?f=9&t=18604#p297350 by sofar.